elmomoilanen/Halloc/README.md

 ## Build ##

 Library is expected to work in most common Linux distros (e.g. Ubuntu) and macOS with Intel processors.
-Library uses C11 standard.
+C11 standard is used.

 Build the library and run associated unit/functional tests with the following command in a shell